 Our Pre-sessional English language programmes can bring your English up to the level you need to join us at Royal Holloway.

 Need guidance choosing your module?
 Contact our Admissions team using the enquiry form.
 We’re here to help.

 Module information for incoming Exchange and Study Abroad students

 Module options that are available for visiting students in each academic department are displayed in the links below (to view these you will need a PDF viewer).

 NB.
-We are in the process of updating the module lists for the 2022-23 academic year and aim to have these all done by the end of April 2022.
-If you are applying to study at Royal Holloway from September 2022, please check back here to view the updated lists, to be sure that your choices are still running and to see any new modules.
+We are in the process of updating the module lists for the 2024-25 academic year and aim to have these all done by the start of April 2024.
+If you are applying to study at Royal Holloway from September 2024, please check back here to view the updated lists, to be sure that your choices are still running and to see any new modules.
 You will be able to go into your application to update your choices before the 24th May deadline.